roccotsi/multi-information-display/README.md

 # multi-information-display
-Displays multi informations (weather and lotto) with an ESP8266
+Displays multi informations (weather and lotto) with an ESP8266 (NodeMCU)

 Used hardware:
 * Nodemcu (ESP8266 board)